A Mere 12 Data Points per Year

 Behind Your Panel

 For most users, we offer a CT-based system to transmit data to Wi-Fi and cloud services.
 Interestingly, this device may even be used in the so-called ZigBee markets described below.
 Consequently, we consider this hardware configuration to be “universal.”
 It is also a great choice for those who may wish to avoid working through a utility to gain data access.
-That said, like other analog solutions described in Method #2, it does require installation behind the breaker panel.
+That said, like other analog solutions described in Method #2 above, it requires installation behind the breaker panel.

 Through the Utility’s Wireless Connection

-Where utilities offer ZigBee wireless AMI connectivity, we have a device under design that merely requires plugging into a home power outlet.
-This devices bridges the ZigBee signal data through Wi-Fi to Emporia cloud services.
+Where utilities offer ZigBee wireless AMI connectivity, Emporia is also developing a device that merely requires plugging into a home power outlet.
+This device bridges the ZigBee signal data through Wi-Fi to the Emporia cloud services.
 By our best estimation, this option will work for somewhere between 20 and 40 million consumers in the US.
-When available in late summer 2019, this device will deliver relative ease of physical installation, but does require interfacing with the utility for on-boarding.
-Nevertheless, data will only stream every 5 – 8 seconds, compared to 1-second data for the CT solution above.
+Also likely to be available by fall 2019, this device will deliver relative ease of physical installation, but does require interfacing with the utility for on-boarding.
+However, data will only stream every 5 – 8 seconds, compared to continuous data for the CT solution above.
+That said, the ZigBee-based Vue will also operate with the Vue Expansion Module — thereby delivering added flexibility and choice to consumers.

 Benefit to Consumers